About NNU's Doctoral Programs in Education

 The Ph.D. focuses on research of national or international trends or large-scale practices in the field of education.
 It requires five credits in research beyond the requirements of the Ed.D. program.

-New cohorts begin in the fall of each year.
-The priority application deadline for a fall start is December 1 of the previous fall.
+New cohorts begin in the spring of each year.
+The application deadline is October 15 of the previous fall.